 Kilmann Diagnostics is an e-learning organization that’s dedicated to resolving conflict throughout the world.
-We pursue this imperative mission by providing a series of online courses and assessment tools that integrate the complementary approaches of conflict management and change management, all within the new paradigm of self-aware consciousness and quantum transformation.
-To ensure that the deep knowledge that’s provided in our online products result in better outcomes for people and their organizations, we also offer in-house training programs that are designed to enhance the essential behavioral skills of all participants.
+We pursue this imperative mission by providing a series of online courses and assessment tools that integrate the complementary approaches of conflict management and change management—within the new paradigm of self-aware consciousness and quantum transformation.

-Based on Dr. Kilmann’s four decades of organizational research, executive teaching, and management consulting, the complex topics of conflict and change are intertwined through a carefully orchestrated sequence of eight tracks for quantum transformation: cultures, skills, teams, strategy-structures, reward systems, and three process improvement tracks.
+Based on Dr. Kilmann’s four decades of organizational research, executive teaching, and extensive management consulting, the complex topics of conflict and change are intertwined through a carefully orchestrated sequence of eight tracks for quantum transformation: cultures, skills, teams, strategy-structures, reward systems… and the three process management (improvement) tracks.

 As a grand overview of the eight-track program for transforming a Newtonian organization into a quantum organization, including the Courage Assessment and the Influence Survey, we next offer you our most integrative online course: Quantum Transformation.

 To learn all about the Thomas-Kilmann Instrument (TKI), we next offer three online courses that explain conflict management results for individuals, groups, and organizations, which conveniently set the stage for our completely integrated program for quantum transformation: BASIC, GROUP, and ADVANCED Training in Conflict Management.

 Building on our BASIC, GROUP, and ADVANCED courses, we then offer an integrated series of online courses on change management.
 These additional courses—making effective use of the TKI and our other assessment tools—provide the means for establishing a healthy culture, enhancing critical thinking skills for addressing complex problems, fostering teamwork throughout an organization, revitalizing formal systems, and improving business processes.